getBoolean/dart_pb_extensions_common/README.md

 - [ ] Documentation
 - [ ] Template repository

+## Paperback Extensions Common

+Common models for extensions used by Paperback v0.6 - v0.7, written in Dart.

 ## Features

 Write extensions using Dart, a modern language with a strick type system and sound null safety.